o3de/o3de.org/content/docs/user-guide/assets/asset-processor/faster-scanning.md

 ![The Faster Scanning Mode settings in Asset Processor](/images/user-guide/assets/pipeline/asset-processor-interface-fast-scan.png)

-Faster Scanning Mode is on by default.
-To disable Faster Scanning Mode, do the following:
+Faster Scanning Mode is on by default for Asset Processor GUI, but off by default for Asset Processor Batch.

+To disable Faster Scanning Mode in the GUI, do the following:
 1. Choose the Tools tab in Asset Processor.
 1. Uncheck the **Faster Scanning Mode** option.